Eligibility for access is strictly limited to current UCI

 Data cover advertising occurrences for a variety of media types across the United States, for the years 2010-2016, with annual updates available each year.
 These data can be broken down by Market Code (i.e. ~200 Designated Market Areas (DMAs), which can be matched to DMAs in the Consumer Panel and Retail Scanner datasets).

-The Kilts Center is contractually prohibited from providing full documentation about the datasets until a researcher has registered with the Kilts Center.
-For questions, about documentation please contact the Kilts Center.
+The Kilts Center is contractually prohibited from providing full documentation about the datasets (e.g., a list of variables) until a researcher has registered with the Kilts Center.
+For questions, about documentation please email the Kilts Center.

 According to staff at the Kilts Center, the datasets are released simultaneously and on a one-year lag; i.e. the 2020 release had 2018 data.
 The release date will vary, depending on both when the Kilts Center receives the data from Nielsen, and how long data cleanup takes.